 Is There Any Cure?
 Are There Any Rosacea Treatments?

 No, a cure for rosacea does not currently exist.
 However, there are various treatments that can address symptoms and reduce the impact the condition has on a person’s life.
-These treatments include skin needling, chemical peels and laser vascular removal – all of which are offered here at Laser Skin Solutions.
+These treatments include skin needling, chemical peels – all of which are offered here at Laser Skin Solutions.
 For more information about treatments and prices.